What is a Mantoux test?

 The Mantoux test is usually performed by a healthcare provider, who injects a small amount of PPD just under the surface of the skin on the inside of the forearm.
 The test will take only a few minutes to perform.
 After the injection, the site of the injection is observed for a reaction over the next 48-72 hours.
 The size of the reaction is measured and interpreted by a healthcare provider.

 A positive Mantoux test result indicates that a person has been exposed to the TB bacterium.
 However, it does not necessarily mean that the person has active TB disease.
-In fact, most people with positive Mantoux test results do not have active TB disease and are not contagious.
+Most people with positive Mantoux test results do not have active TB disease and are not contagious.
 Instead, a positive result usually means that a person has been exposed to TB in the past and has developed an immune response to the bacteria.

-A negative Mantoux test result indicates that a person has not been exposed to the Mycobacterium tuberculosis, so has not developed an immune response to the bacteria.
+A negative Mantoux test result indicates that a person has not been exposed to Mycobacterium tuberculosis, so has not developed an immune response to the bacteria.

 Yes, false-negative results can occur in people who have weakened immune systems, or conditions like HIV infection or certain types of cancer.
 These individuals may not mount a strong immune response to the PPD, leading to a negative Mantoux test result even if they have been exposed to TB.

 The Mantoux test is not a primary diagnostic tool for active TB disease.
-Instead, additional tests, such as chest x-rays or sputum cultures, are used to help diagnose active TB disease.
+Instead, additional tests, such as chest X-rays or sputum cultures, are used to help diagnose active TB disease.
 However, the Mantoux test can be a useful tool in identifying people who have been exposed to TB and may be at risk for developing active TB disease in the future.

-No Mantoux test is not that painful; a very small needle is used.
+No Mantoux test is that painful; a very small needle is used.
 However, some people can feel a light pinch, which goes soon.

 The cost of a Mantoux test starts from Rs.
 90. However, the cost can differ from place to place.